Felony DUI Las Vegas

 - Any DUI case when the person has previously been convicted of a felony DUI.

-Punishment for DUI with Death or Serious Bodily Injury under Nevada Law
+Penalties for Felony DUI with Death or Serious Bodily Injury under Nevada Law

 The category B felony DUI with serious bodily injury or death is punishable by imprisonment in Nevada State Prison for a minimum term of not less than 2 years and a maximum term of not more than 20 years and a fine between $2,000 to $5,000.

-If you have been charged with any felony DUI offense under Nevada law, contact an experienced Las Vegas DUI defense attorney to discuss possible defenses to fight your charges.
-Attorney Joel M. Mann represents individuals charged with DUI throughout the greater Las Vegas area including Clark County and the surrounding areas of Nevada.
+If you have been charged with any felony DUI offense under Nevada law, contact an experienced Las Vegas DUI lawyer to discuss possible defenses to fight your charges.
+Las Vegas felony DUI attorney Joel M. Mann represents individuals charged with DUI throughout the greater Las Vegas area including Clark County and the surrounding areas of Nevada.